go-gost/docs/en/docs/tutorials/reverse-proxy.md

 * `tls` - TLS traffic.
 * `ssh` - SSH traffic.

-In forwarder.nodes, specify the node protocol type through the `protocol` option, and when the corresponding traffic is detected, it will be forwarded to this node.
+In forwarder.nodes, specify the node protocol type through the `filter.protocol` option, and when the corresponding traffic is detected, it will be forwarded to this node.

 === "Local Port Forwarding"

-    ```yaml hl_lines="15 19 22"
+    ```yaml hl_lines="16 21 25"
     services:
     - name: https
       addr: :443